 Two jumps and a few hours later, we felt revitalized because the water appeared to be clean.
 Do this at your own risk!

-What better way to enjoy sprawling lush landscapes than riding a moped (or bike) through them!
+What better way to enjoy sprawling lush landscapes than riding a moped (or bike) through them?
 This was the highlight of our trip.

 This is exactly why I noticed everyone riding a moped had an ear to ear smile on their faces!
 This is a must!
-Also, we discovered some beautiful areas while riding around aimlessly.
+Also, we discovered some places to see around Hampi which were not mentioned in many guidebooks while riding around aimlessly.

-09 | Ride a ferry on a strange RED river with statutes on the rocks
+09) Ride a ferry on Tungabhadra River – Hampi’s RED river with statutes on the rocks

 Yes, the river does have red water!
 What’s more, every rock peeking out of the river had some statue or the other.
 This is the same river that you cross to reach Hippie Island from Hampi by ferry.
 This ride lasts for only 5 minutes.
 Please keep in mind that the ferry schedule keeps changing.
-On our visit, we were informed that it only runs from 6 am to 6 pm.
+On our visit, we were informed that the ferry only runs from 6 am to 6 pm.

 Most of them have board games that can keep you occupied for hours.
 We ended up meeting a bunch of interesting travelers in these places.
 Hampi’s main area has only a few of them out of which Chill Out Café and Mango Tree stood out.

-11 | Meet Some Lovely locals
+11) Meet Hampi’s Lovely locals

 The locals of Hampi charmed us with their hospitality and warmth.
 After living in a city, the friendliness of the simple minded residents here was a refreshing experience.
 The grownups appeared to be shy but the children approached us many times to introduce themselves.
 Strangely, the teenage boys were notoriously flirtatious!
 Most of them spoke excellent English.